mit-submit/submit-users-guide/source/access.rst

 * **Accessibility features:** `learn about accessibility in VSCode <https://code.visualstudio.com/docs/editor/accessibility>`_.

-Getting Started with VSCode on subMIT .....................................
+Getting Started with VSCode on SubMIT .....................................

 Microsoft provides some handy `videos <https://code.visualstudio.com/docs/getstarted/introvideos>`_ for getting started with VSCode, as well as detailed information on `remote connection <https://code.visualstudio.com/docs/remote/ssh>`_.

 #. **Install VSCode:** `download and install instructions <https://code.visualstudio.com/docs/setup/setup-overview>`_

-#. **SSH Configuration:** Follow the `general configuration guide <https://submit.mit.edu/submit-users-guide/starting.html#common-issues-with-keys>`_ in the subMIT User's Guide.
+#. **SSH Configuration:** Follow the `general configuration guide <https://submit.mit.edu/submit-users-guide/starting.html#common-issues-with-keys>`_ in the SubMIT User's Guide.
 Also have a look at the `VSCode configuration guide <https://submit.mit.edu/submit-users-guide/starting.html#connecting-to-submit-through-VSCode>`_ due to a recent VSCode upgrade which removed the compatibility with CentOS 7.

 #. **Remote-SSH Extension:** Available in the VSCode Extensions tab or on the `VSCode website <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`_.

-#. **Connect to subMIT:** Click the green "Open a Remote Window" button in the lower-left of the VSCode window.
+#. **Connect to SubMIT:** Click the green "Open a Remote Window" button in the lower-left of the VSCode window.
 Select "submit" from the menu (VSCode automatically reads your ssh config file).
 Then, simply "open" a folder or workspace.
 Opening a folder is typically more convenient than opening a single code file.
-Remember: VSCode is now connected to subMIT, so you are looking at and navigating your files on the subMIT servers, not on your laptop/desktop.
+Remember: VSCode is now connected to SubMIT, so you are looking at and navigating your files on the SubMIT servers, not on your laptop/desktop.

 #. **Note:** Only run *light* calculations in VSCode; VSCode is intended for editing/debugging, not production runs.
 If the execution of your code will consume significant resources (time, memory, processors, ...) then please run it outside VSCode using `Slurm or HTCondor <https://submit.mit.edu/submit-users-guide/running.html>`_.
 For example, you can debug using a smaller subset of data than a production run.